KendallP4299/TEPlus-Complement-Creator/README.md

    Type - paxel,
    Interactions - (Pickaxe, Axe, Shovel)

+(WEAPONS)
+=
+In the Weapons Tab, the sword and trident have a box for entering damage values.
+These values are written as decimal numbers: X.X

+(Technically you can make this value whatever you wish, but bugs may occur, so perform at your own risk!)

 (ARMOR)
 =========================================================================================
 In the Armor Tab, both the chestplate and boots have some extra features.